isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2039.md

 ---
-title: Automatic Nut Splitter
+title: Mobile Computer (Warehouse application)
 permalink: /productivity-solutions-grant/solutionrepo/solution2039
 ---

 ### Description

-The automatic nut splitter is used to cut through nuts within seconds, saving time during operation.
-It is a very useful for removing corroded nuts where a torque tool is unable to loosen the nut.
-It is also safer to operate as there are no open flames unlike using traditional torching and the risk of hand injury is also lower as compared to using a hammer and chisel.
+Mobile Computer transforms paper-based data recording and manually inventory counting into automate electronic data capture and transmission.
+Integrated with barcode scanner, RFID reader and wireless connectivity, the mobile computer improve productivity when warehouse workers manage goods.

+Solution is highly recommended to be able to integrate with applicant existing inventory or warehouse management system.

-Cost of equipment capped at $7,500 per unit
+Cost of equipment capped at $30,000 per unit

 ### Details of Solution